fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 {% include alert.html class='danger' title='History as Data reflection' text="

+AS MENTIONED: THIS ASSIGNMENT IS NOW DUE ON MONDAY 5/1!

 The article for this week describes the idea that aggregated historical data can be used to predict, if not solve, human crises.
 The idea is that complex systems, like complex ecologies in nature, may seem impossible to control but if in fact you know how to analyze them, you can devise mathematical models that can help you decide what actions will result in desirable outcomes.

 Your penultimate assignment, is to situate the Spinney article in a larger historiographical context---similar to what we just did with 7CT.
 We've talked both explicitly and implicitly about who history is about, who writes it, how they do it, what history is for, etc. **Your task is to evaluate the approach to history as explained in the Spinney given our historiographic overview over the semester.** How does this approach reflect previous historiographical traditions?
 How is it novel?
 How does it compare with various uses of history that we've discussed this term?